johnny-dendron/johnny-dendron.github.io/notes/root.md

 ---
 id: wihur1ez0bdn2td7eyuzehg
 title: Jermey's Dendron
-desc: "Jeremy's Drendron"
+desc: Jeremy's Drendron
-updated: 1655665493575
+updated: 1655668563109
 created: 1655335546902
 ---

 ## Welcome to Jeremy's Dendron

-Where I keep everything.
+Where I keep everything. :smile:

 ---

 ## Todo

+- [ ] Schema and Template for movies.great-ones
 - [ ] All todo's should have a #Inbox Tag
 - [ ] Involve Schema and Templates